Abbaskhurram255/abbaskhurram255/README.md

-- 🔭 Is currently preoccupied working [AyeshaPT](https://github.com/abbaskhurram255/Chatterbox/), her most favorite project
+- 🔭 Is currently preoccupied debugging [AyeshaPT](https://github.com/abbaskhurram255/Chatterbox/), her recent project
 - 🌱 Is also busy learning React
 - 👯 Is willing to collaborate on an amazing Progressive Web Application (PWA)
 - 🤔 Is also looking for someone to help her better her React skills